Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Energy Functionals of Mappings

 Note that in Lemma \ref{elementary_lemma}, equality for any $p > m$ implies equality for all $p \geq m$. \\

-If $F$ is a smooth mapping, the equality condition for $p=m$ in Lemma \ref{elementary_lemma} says that $F$ is a semiconformal mapping, that is $F^{*}h = \varphi(x)g$ for a nonnegative function $\varphi(x)$ on $M$, and the equality condition for $p > m$ says that $F$ is a homothety, i.e. $F^{*}h$ is a rescaling of $g$.
+If $F$ is smooth, the equality condition for $p=m$ in Lemma \ref{elementary_lemma} says that $F$ is a semiconformal mapping, that is $F^{*}h = \varphi g$ for a nonnegative function $\varphi$ on $M$, and the equality condition for $p > m$ says that $F$ is a homothety, i.e. $F^{*}h$ is a rescaling of $g$.
 This generalizes the well-known fact that for mappings of surfaces, the energy is pointwise bounded below by the area of the image, with equality precisely where the mapping is conformal.
-The uniformization theorem implies that every Riemannian metric $g$ on $\R P^{2}$ is conformally equivalent to a constant curvature metric $g_{0}$, which is unique up to scale.
-Letting $g = \varphi(x) g_{0}$, Lemma \ref{elementary_lemma} implies that $Id:(\R P^{2},g_{0}) \rightarrow (\R P^{2},g)$ is energy-minimizing in its homotopy class and has energy equal to $2A(\R P^{2},g)$ (with the energy defined with our normalization in (\ref{energy_eqn})).
-Pu's Theorem \ref{pu_thm} is then a special case of Croke's lower bound for the $2$-energy of mappings $F:(\R P^{n},g_{0}) \rightarrow (M,g)$. \\
+The uniformization theorem implies that every Riemannian metric $g$ on $\R P^{2}$ is conformally equivalent to a constant curvature metric $g_{0}$ which is unique up to scale.
+Lemma \ref{elementary_lemma} implies that for a metric $g = \varphi g_{0}$ conformal to a constant curvature metric $g_{0}$, the identity mapping from $(\R P^{2},g_{0})$ to $(\R P^{2},g)$ minimizes energy in its homotopy class and has energy equal to $2A(\R P^{2},g)$ (with the energy defined with our normalization in (\ref{energy_eqn})).
+Pu's Theorem \ref{pu_thm} is then a special case of Croke's lower bound for the energy of mappings $F:(\R P^{n},g_{0}) \rightarrow (M,g)$. \\

 The following formula for the energy density is used in Croke's results in \cite{Cr1} and will also be used throughout the proofs of our results below: